cb-defi-notifs/Layr-Labs-eigenlayer-contracts-16ea7196/docs/EigenPods.md

 During partial withdrawal claims, before partial withdrawals are redeemed, they are used to pay off penalties to the extent they can.

-Note that the withdrawn restaked balance can be overestimated through this penalty payment scheme.
-In the case of such estimation, stakers can ping their EigenPods with a request to rebalance the overestimated balance into their instantly withdrawable funds.
+Note that the withdrawn restaked balance can be overestimated through this penalty payment scheme, since they are paid off in such an aggressive manner.
+Penalties can come out of a staker's instantly withdrawable balance and their partial withdrawals.
+This means that ETH that was withdrawn to the execution layer through full withdrawals can end up staying in the contract because there aren't enough shares on EigenLayer to withdraw.
+In the case of such a state, stakers can roll over the overestimated restaked balance of their EigenPods into their instantly withdrawable funds.
+This essentially retroactively pays the penalties from their restaked balance and brings back their instantly withdrawable rewards that were previously used to pay penalties.
+Of course, being as pessimistic as possible, the EigenPod will attempt to pay off penalties as best as it can before allowing its owner to instantly withdraw their new instantly withdrawable funds.
+For more details track mentions of `rollableBalanceGwei` and the `rollOverRollableBalance` function.